greg-finley/lichess-tourney-joiner/README.md

 `python main.py`

-## Swiss tournament creator
+## Tournament creator

-`swiss.py` is a quick utility used to create recurring tournaments.
+`creator.py` is a quick utility used to create recurring tournaments.
+It's very specific to DarkOnTeams but it could be a good reference maybe.